 A long-flowering annual, uncomplicated, and therefore very common twining vine for house entrances, facades, low walls, or balconies.
 Suitable as a hanging plant and also for interior gardening.
-The very common varieties "red orange" and "new orange" grow up to approx. 4 metres in height and can be used to hide downpipes, lightning conductors, etc..
+The very common varieties "red orange" and "new orange" grow up to about 4 m high and can be used to hide downpipes, lightning conductors, etc..

-For sunny, or even better, half-shady locations that are protected from heavy winds.
+Susans need sunny, or even better, half-shady locations that are protected from heavy winds.
 Moist but water-permeable soil, best enriched with deciduous compost.
 A nutrient-rich humus soil, as well as regular fertilising and watering, will promote growth and flowers.
-'Susans' can be easily cultivated in pots and 'hibernate' (be overwintered in a proper place) as a potted plant at approx. 6 degrees celsius.
+They can easily be cultivated in pots and 'hibernate' (be overwintered in a proper place) as a potted plant at about 6°C (43°F).
 Available mostly as seed mixtures or potted plants from spring onwards.

-Mandevillas originally come from South Africa and Madagascar.
-They are annuals in Europe and have to be pre-cultivated before they can be sold and planted outside at the end of May.
+Natives of South Africa and Madagascar, Susans are annuals in Europe and have to be pre-cultivated before they can be sold and planted outside at the end of May.
 Individual plants must be planted 30 - 40 cm apart, 1 metre for pots with several specimens.
-Growth height depends on the variety -- usually only about 2 metres, but some strong varieties in a large pot or planted in the earth can grow up to 4 metres (see photos).
-The leaves are heart-/ arrow-shaped (pointed).
+Growth height depends on the variety ~ usually only about 2 m, but some strong varieties in a large pot or planted in the earth can grow up to 4 m (see photos).
+The leaves are heart-shaped.
 This is a slightly winding twiner (shoots twine a little), somewhat overhanging.
-The flowers are decorative, the colours in a range of: white, yellow-orange, or brown-red-- all with a brown-black ('chocolate-purple') centre.
+The flowers are decorative, the colours in a range of: white, yellow-orange, or brown-red~ all with a brown-black ('chocolate-purple') centre.
 The varieties "red orange" and "new orange" sold by FassadenGrün belong to the "Sunny Susy"® series and are impressive for their strong growth and early flowering.
-In general, all varieties of the black-eyed or brown-eyed Susans are extremely richly flowering, even in cooler summers.
+In general, all varieties of the black-eyed or brown-eyed Susans flower abundantly, even in cooler summers.
 The flowering time is from June to October.
 A single flower lasts about 5 days.
 Sometimes small seed capsules also form.